UbiquityRobotics/learn/noetic/quickstart/connecting.md

 ## SSH Console

-Once you are on the robot's network, via WiFi Or Wired, you can connect to the robot itself.
+Once you are on the robot's network, via WiFi or Wired, you can connect to the robot itself.
 If using a linux computer, start a terminal window (Linux shortcut: ctrl-alt-t).
 In that window, log in by typing

 ```ssh ubuntu@ubiquityrobot.local```